 Texting and Driving

-• Turn off your cell phone or put it in silent mode.
+• Please turn off your cell phone or turn it to silent mode.

 • Keep your phone out of reach in the car.

-• Give your phone to a passenger in the car so that they can respond to a text or make a call for you.
+• Give your phone to a passenger in the car so they can respond to a text or call you.

 • Send or leave a voice message to callers that you are driving and not to call.